K-PaaS/application-platform-guide-eng/user_guide/development_platform/road_address.md

 </table>

 #### <a name="33"/>7.3.2.
 7.3.2.
 Web Area (Shows only the significant files are - inside the main/resources)
-Only the developed part are organized from the source description of Web.
-These are the files inside main/resoureces.
+Only the developed part are organized from the source description of the Web.
+These are the files inside main/resources.

 <table>
   <tr>